commercetools/commercetools-docs-kit/packages/gatsby-transformer-webapi/README.md

 ## Usage

-As a prerequisite configure one or many `gatsby-source-filesystem` plugins to e.g. point at `src/api-specs` and place your RAML files there.
+As a prerequisite configure one or many `gatsby-source-filesystem` plugins to, for example, point at `src/api-specs` and place your RAML files there.
-The APIs `key` on GraphQL is derived from the file name or, if the name is `api.raml`, from the folder name.
+The APIs `key` on GraphQL is derived from the filename or, if the name is `api.raml`, from the folder name.

 The APIs to be loaded have to be explicitly configured by that key.